 The health benefits of cinnamon have been studied for many years, and this spice is considered to be one of the most healthful on the planet.

 Cinnamaldehyde is a compound found in cinnamon that is thought to provide the most of its medicinal benefits.
 Packed with polyphenol antioxidants, cinnamon can help the body protect itself from free radicals.

-Cloves are a flower bud that has been dried, and traditionally ground, although whole cloves make an excellent and eye catching use of ingredients in particular dishes.
+Cloves are a flower bud that has been dried and traditionally ground, although whole cloves make excellent and eye-catching use of ingredients in particular dishes.
 Cloves have been studied for their anti-inflammatory properties and have been found to be rich in antioxidants.
 There is even ongoing research to support the idea that cloves may protect against certain types of cancer.

 Customizing Your CBD Infused Pumpkin Spice Latte

-I believe that we all have our own definition of healthy, so how you define a recipe as healthy may be different that how I do.
+I believe that we all have our own definition of healthy, so how you define a recipe as healthy may be different than how I do.

 For me, that means making this recipe with dairy-free milk, because that is what makes my tummy feel best – and adding some sugar – because what is life without sugar?